mikedilger/gossip/README.md

 ## Development Ideology

 - **High user control**: The plan is for the user to be in control of quite a lot of settings regarding which posts they see, which relays to talk to, and when to fetch from them, but with some sane defaults.
 - **Key Security**: Private keys need to be handled as securely as possible.
-We store the key encrypted under a passphrase on disk, and we zero out any memory that has seen either the key or the password that decrypts it.
+We store the key encrypted under a passphrase on disk, and we zero out any memory that has seen either the key or the passphrase that decrypts it.
 We also keep the decrypted key in just one place, the Signer, which doesn't provide access to the key directly.
 Eventually we will look to add hardware token support, probably first using programmable [Solo keys](https://solokeys.com/) because I have a few of those.
 - **Portable** design intended for the **desktop**: This is intended to run on desktop computers, but not limited as such.
 The platform must be supported by rust (most are), and SQLite3 needs to store its file somewhere.
 The UI will run on anything that runs one of these backends:
     - OpenGL (via glium or glow)
     - OpenGL ES (via glow or wgpu)